buhowski/react-typescript/public/text-data/cinema/TheCorp/PreviewTheCorpEN.md

 # The Corp .!.

-A mockumentary-style behind-the-scenes series about building your own corporation.
-A lively, ironic nod to the American "The Office", blending real workspace scenes with absurdity and moments that deliberately disrupt the workflow.
+This is a mockumentary backstage series about creating [own corporation](/vision) from scratch.
+It’s an ironic reinterpretation of ["The Office"](https://www.imdb.com/title/tt0386676/) ideas, where a real work process is mixed with deliberate absurdity.